Fernando9200/Politica-de-Privacidade/README.md

 # Política de Privacidade - CryptoApp

-Website that presents privacy policies, required by Playstore for the launch of the CryptoApp application.
+This is a website that presents privacy policies, required by Playstore for the launch of the CryptoApp application.

 ## Getting Started with Create React App